BACK TO ALL ISSUES

 What are wetland protections?
 Why do they matter to the Aquifer?
-2023 marked a major shift in how the federal government defines wetland protections -- and the 2025 Tennessee Legislature is attempting to remove local wetland protections across the state.
+2023 marked a major shift in how the federal government defines wetland protections -- and the 2025 Tennessee Legislature has rolled back wetland protections across the state.

 In the summer of 2023, the U.S. Supreme Court ruled in Sackett v.
 EPA that "isolated wetlands" are no longer considered Waters of the U.S. This is a major shift from how the federal government defines the natural areas.
 The new ruling changes what is protected and would need a permit to disturb during construction projects.
 The Army Corp of Engineers is revising what is and isn't protected under the new rule, leaving it up to states to protect and regulate isolated wetlands locally.